 “The Troll” lives under the Fremont Bridge.
 The result of a contest by the Fremont Arts Council, a team, headed by Steve Badanes was voted the overwhelming favorite.
 It’s constructed from rebar, wire and two tons of ferroconcrete.
 And yes, that’s a real Volkswagon it has there in its hand!

-started out as a folk singer, but then opened an aquarium and a fish and chips stand in the 1930’s.
-In 1946 he opened “Acres of Clams” restaurant on Pier 54.
+Haglund was a quintessential.
+He started out as a folk singer, but then opened an aquarium and a fish and chips stand in the 1930’s.
+In 1946 he opened the “Acres of Clams” restaurant on Pier 54.
 He was a great Seattle booster, hosted fireworks over Elliot Bay and even bought the Smith tower for a million dollars.
 He became a very beloved Seattle character.
 His publicity stunts, pranks, songs and restaurants have endeared him to Seattleites and he’s added greatly to Seattle’s unique character as a city.
 Ivar died January 30, 1985.

 Northgate Mall Totem Pole

-Cool ventilator shafts, I guess for the bus tunnel, across the street from Uwajimaya in the International District.
-Uwajimays is a landmark in itself for those seeking fresh fish, and Asian delicacies of all kinds.
-It’s a great place for a field trip for those raised only on American food……
+Cool ventilator shafts for the transit tunnel station across the street from Uwajimaya in the International District.
+Uwajimaya is a landmark in itself for those seeking fresh fish, and Asian delicacies of all kinds.
+It’s a great place for a field trip for those raised only on American food….

 Lenin in Fremont